dhellmann/pymotw/PyMOTW/datetime/index.rst

 .. }}}
 .. {{{end}}}

-A time instance only holds values of time, and not dates.
+A time instance only holds values of time, and not a date associated with the time.

 .. include:: datetime_time_minmax.py
     :literal:
     :start-after: #end_pymotw_header

-The min and max class attributes reflect the valid range of times in a single day.
+The ``min`` and ``max`` class attributes reflect the valid range of times in a single day.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'datetime_time_minmax.py'))